-Curriculum for Barber Course - 1500 Clock Hours: Curriculum for students enrolled in the barber distance hybrid course will consist of fifteen hundred (1,500) clock hours of technical instruction and practical operations covering the practices of a barber.
+Curriculum for Barber Course - 1000 Clock Hours: Curriculum for students enrolled in the barber course will consist of one thousand (1,000) clock hours of technical instruction and practical operations covering the practices of a barber.

 Instructional Methods: Technical instruction means instruction given by demonstration, lecture, classroom participation, or examination.
-The distance education platforms used include Zoom, Email, LAB.
-Student participation is documented in a multitude of ways, which include video required during Zoom classes, LAB activity tracker & email correspondence.
 Materials used to present course information include but are not limited to PowerPoint presentations, handouts, textbooks (paper or online), classroom participation, testing & special projects.
 Practical operations mean the actual performance by the student of a complete service on another person or on a mannequin.
 Practical training means the time it takes to perform a practical operation.